chok-chok/typescript-nextjs-boilerplate/README.md

 # About this project
-This is a boilerplate of React application with my preferred stacks, optimized for furture reuse when starting a new project.
+This is a boilerplate of React application with my preferred stacks, optimized for future reuse when starting a new project.

 ## How to use this repo
 1. `git clone {this repo}`